metno/weamyl-annotated-atlas/README.md

 # Getting started

 There is a room in [google chat](https://chat.google.com) called **WeaMyL-chatroom** where we discuss development.
-If you need access to the group, contact (someone)@met.no
+If you need access to the group, contact someone@met.no

 ## Test it out